 Things to see and do at Claydon

 Home to the Verney family for over 400 years, Claydon has many tales to tell.
 Take in the elaborate wood carvings throughout the 18th-century house, then head out to the extensive grounds for a breath of fresh air.

 Explore at your own pace

-400 years of the Verney family at Claydon
+Four centuries of the Verney family at Claydon

-The process of rebuilding their lives started again and with Victorian intervention, the house became a home once more – even becoming a regular destination for Florence Nightingale.
+The process of rebuilding their lives started again and, with Victorian intervention, the house became a home once more – even becoming a regular destination for Florence Nightingale.

-She regularly visited her sister Parthenope, Lady Verney at Claydon and had her very own suite of rooms in the house.
-You'll be able to discover more on your visit upstairs.
+She regularly visited her sister Parthenope, Lady Verney, at Claydon and had her very own suite of rooms in the house.
+You’ll be able to discover more on your visit upstairs.